Explore Intriguing 15+ Vanuatu Facts: What You Need to Know

 8. Flying fox – Dietary diet staple among the ni-Van

-Flying Fox - Facts On Vanuatu
+Flying fox - Facts on Vanuatu

 The flying fox, often mistaken for a fruit bat, is a nocturnal creature, meaning they are primarily active at night and seldom seen during the day.
 These vocal little creatures have a diet consisting of fruits and flowers.
 Traditionally, they have been a staple diet among the ni-Van.
 Therefore, while dining at a restaurant in Vanuatu, don’t be surprised to find a flying fox featured on the menu.